Game Day Nutrition [Ultimate Athlete Guide]

 Check out our post on the best halftime snacks for even more ideas.

 The best recovery food for game day is carbohydrates and protein with a 3:1 carbohydrate to protein ratio.
-You need the carbohydrate to replace the energy stores lost during your game, and the protein to help repair and rebuild muscles.
+Eating carbohydrates replaces the fuel you used up during your game, and the protein repairs and rebuilds your muscles.

 Additionally you’ll want to rehydrate to replenish your fluid and electrolytes.